centralnjdsa-ntc/centralnjdsa.github.io/_pages/get-involved.md

 ---

 <details>
-	<summary><h2>>How do I get involved?</h2></summary>
+	<summary><h3>>How do I get involved?</h3></summary>
 		There are many ways to get incolved with Central NJ DSA.
 One way is to join the national organization if you reside within Central NJ.
-You can join the national organization <link rel="Here" href="https://act.dsausa.org/donate/membership/" type="" />.
+You can join the national organization [here!](https://act.dsausa.org/donate/membership/)

-	<br /> You can also join our Discord server and begin talking with your comrades.
-To join the Discord Server <link rel="Click Here" href="https://discord.gg/TyqMuJxsB3" type="" />
+		You can also join our Discord server and begin talking with your comrades.
+To join the Discord Server click [here!](https://discord.gg/TyqMuJxsB3)

 </details>

 <details>
-	<summary><h2>Do you have events?</h2>/summary>
+	<summary><h3>Do you have events?</h3></summary>
 		We have a wide variety of different events we host for members and also anyone of the public.
-To view our events head to our <link rel="calendar" href="/calendar/" type="" />
+To view our events head to our [calendar](/calendar)
 </details>

 <details>
-	<summary><h2>What can I expect when I join a committee?</h2></summary>
+	<summary><h3>What can I expect when I join a committee?</h3></summary>
 		If you join a committee or working group you can begin working with like minded people on a topic you feel passioante about.
 </details>

 <h1>Queer Socialists</h1>